KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 * ⚙️ <doc:Settings-Article> - KeyboardKit has a bunch of tools for managing in-app settings & System Settings.
 * 🩺 <doc:Status-Article> - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
 * 🎨 <doc:Styling-Article> - KeyboardKit provides pre-defined themes and lets you style your keyboards to great extent.
-* 🚏 <doc:Text-Routing-Article> - KeyboardKit lets you type in textfields in the keyboard extensions.
+* 📝 <doc:Text-Input-Article> - KeyboardKit lets you type into text fields within the keyboard extension.